rpimaster/DexMate/vs_code-extension(DexMate)/Readme.md

-# Glucose Monitor for VS Code
+# DexMate for VS Code

-The **Glucose Monitor** extension integrates blood glucose monitoring data into your Visual Studio Code environment, providing real-time updates, trend analysis, and notifications directly in the editor.
+The **DexMate** extension integrates dexcom blood DexMateing data into your Visual Studio Code environment, providing real-time updates, trend analysis, and notifications directly in the editor.

 ## Features